We all have a vital role to play in preventing the climate crisis, and our future depends on the work we do today.

 - to support and inspire the screen industries as they transition towards a zero-carbon future (through BAFTA albert)

 Our working practices and Award ceremonies

-From travel and food, to branding and materials – BAFTA is ensuring all of its Awards are as sustainable as possible.
+From travel and food, to branding and materials, we ensure all our Awards are as sustainable as possible.

-Since the start of the global pandemic BAFTA has delivered its Awards ceremonies digitally, both the Virgin Media British Academy Television Awards and the British Academy Television Craft Awards shows were fully albert certified in their new format and we are continuing to work towards our long-term goal of having a net-positive impact on the environment across all of our Awards.
+Since the start of the global pandemic we have delivered our Awards ceremonies digitally, both the Virgin Media British Academy Television Awards and the British Academy Television Craft Awards shows were fully albert certified in their new format and we are continuing to work towards our long-term goal of having a net-positive impact on the environment across all of our Awards.

 BAFTA is a proud supporter of the Make My Money Matter campaign – meaning that employees pensions are only invested in schemes that align with BAFTA’s core values.

 The BAFTA headquarters and offices are run on 100% renewable energy sources.

 Since 2011, BAFTA has supported the film and television industry through albert, the leading authority on environmental sustainability for film and television.

 albert is a sustainability project which began at the BBC in 2011, aiming to encourage the screen industries to reduce their waste and carbon footprint during the production process.
 Since 2011, albert has developed a number of initiatives including ‘Planet Placement’ a guide on how to promote and discuss environmental issues in editorial content. albert was adopted by BAFTA in 2011 who - as an independent organisation - were able to bring the wider TV industry together to tackle its collective impact on the planet.